What is the DURAMAX Diesel Engine?

 A Brief History of the DURAMAX Diesel Engine

-The first DURAMAX diesel engine debuted in 2000.
-It was the LB7 with 300 hp and 520 lb-ft of torque.
-With ¾ and 1-ton trucks.
-The 6.6-liter V8 turbodiesel engine featured several aluminum heads with 32 valves on a cast iron block.
+available in 3/4 and 1-ton trucks.
+The 6.6-liter V8 turbodiesel engine featured aluminum heads with 32 valves on a cast iron block.
 It had high pressure, a common rail, and a direct fuel injection.

 There was also a fixed-geometry turbo and several injectors mounted under the valve covers.
 There was also a catalytic converter installed.
 This was the engine installed for the 2001 Chevrolet and GMC trucks.
 For the 2003 versions of the Chevrolet Kodiak and GMC Topkick, they came fitted with the LB7 as well.